jopika/MarksheetGenerator/README.md

 Each file has a slightly different format, but they are all CSVs.

+Install the needed libraries by running `pip -r requirements.txt`. x
 After this, you can edit the flags and constants in the python script.

-Finally, run the python script doing something like `py generate.py`
+Finally, run the python script doing something like `py generate.py`.

 ## File formats
 ### Students File